nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 The above command starts the `shop` and `cart` remotes in development mode, but `about` will remain static.

+> Note, both commands serve the whole system.
+By passing devRemotes, you configure what parts of it you will be changing.
+For instance, in the example above, you can go to the about page and back.
+This is different from having different versions of the app for every team.

 ## What was generated?

 To understand how Module Federation works with Nx, let's take a look at three files that control this feature.